This post on healthy pregnancy must-have items contains affiliate links. We only share products we feel are valuable to our readers.

 Prenatal Vitamins: While it is important not to start any vitamin regimen without first discussing it with your doctor, many obstetricians recommend taking a prenatal vitamin as part of a healthy pregnancy.
 There are so many different brands out there, but unless your doctor recommends a particular brand, we love Nature Made Prenatal Vitamins.
 They contain all the necessary nutrients-including the extremely important folic acid-and don’t cost a small fortune.
 In fact, you can get a bottle of 250 vitamins for under $15 on Amazon.
 Since you only have to take one a day, a single bottle can last throughout almost your entire pregnancy.

 Belly Support: As your belly starts growing, it can cause a major strain on your back.
 Using a belly band that you can hide beneath your clothing is a great way to reduce that strain and maintain a more comfortable healthy pregnancy.
 With so many belly bands on the market, it can be difficult to figure out which one is the best.
-Some of them can get incredibly pricy!
-One band that has gotten great reviews and costs less than $15 is the It’s You Babe Mini Cradle.
+Some of them can get incredibly pricey!
+One band that has gotten great reviews and is very cost effective is the It’s You Babe Mini Cradle.
 The great thing about this belly band is that it’s relatively small, so it won’t make you terribly hot in the summer the way some larger girdles can!

 Sleep Support: Insomnia is not conducive to a healthy pregnancy, yet when that belly starts growing, the hours of sleep start shrinking!
 One of my all-time favorite pregnancy comfort items was my Snoogle pillow.
 However, at over $60, it’s not exactly a budget saver.
 While I felt it was well worth it, there are less expensive brands that accomplish the same level of sleep support.
 The Boppy Custom Fit Total Body Pillow sells for less than $40 on Amazon and has rave reviews.
 If that is still outside your budget, a Boppy Wedge will also provide support to your growing belly and costs about $16.

 Cooling Comfort: If you live in one of the many parts of the world that gets blistering hot during the summer, you know how uncomfortable it can be for anyone.
 Add a growing belly, pregnancy hormones giving you hot flashes and overall discomfort to the mix, and summer can be downright misery-inducing!
 Follow summer safety tips for a healthy pregnancy by staying hydrated and spending plenty of time in the cooler air conditioning.
-If you don’t have AC, get yourself a nice compact personal fan for under $20 to keep your cool.
+If you don’t have AC, get yourself a nice compact personal fan to keep your cool.
 Feel free to keep it to yourself!
 After all, you’re technically cooling off two people!
-When you are out and about, stash plenty of cold fluids in our Mini-Cooler sling bag!
+When you are out and about, bring a handheld misting fan and stash plenty of cold fluids in our Mini-Cooler sling bag!
 It’ll keep your drinks cold and refreshing so you can stay hydrated in comfort!

 These items will all help make your pregnancy healthier and a little more comfortable.
 Just remember, the most important part of a healthy pregnancy is following your doctor’s advice!
 If you are experiencing extreme nausea, discomfort or any other issues that seem out of the norm, be sure to contact your obstetrician immediately.